 I believe in the power of the interview.
 I think there’s more value in spending time interviewing, doing assessments, doing some testing, giving them pre-hire projects — than calling to see what someone (who I don’t know) thought of them at a job that may or may not be closely related to the job your candidate is applying for.
 I think an interview, when done well, tells you pretty much everything you need to know about your candidate.

-At a bare minimum, it should tell you if they are smart enough to give you a reference who’s going to say something positive about them.
+At the bare minimum, it should tell you if they are smart enough to give you a reference who’s going to say something positive about them.
 If you happen to interview somebody, like them enough to get their references — and then they give you somebody who bashes them, you have failed at the interview process.

 Pretty much everyone in the world knows that you should choose references who are going to say positive things about you.
 If you were wowed enough to check references and they stink….you need to take a serious look at your interview process because it needs some significant improvement.